dchorazkiewicz/Physics-2024-25-Summer/docs/Exercises_for_Students/exercises_dch.md

 #### Motivation:

-Interference of waves occurs when two or more waves overlap, resulting in a new wave pattern.
-On a water surface, this can lead to distinctive interference patterns, especially when waves originate from multiple sources arranged in specific geometries.
+Interference occurs when waves from different sources overlap, creating new patterns.
+On a water surface, this can be easily observed when ripples from different points meet, forming distinctive interference patterns.
+These patterns can show us how waves combine in different ways, either reinforcing each other or canceling out.

+Studying these patterns helps us understand wave behavior in a simple, visual way.
+It also allows us to explore important concepts, like the relationship between wave phase and the effects of multiple sources.
+This task offers a hands-on approach to learning about wave interactions and their real-world applications, making it an interesting and engaging way to dive into wave physics.

 #### Equation of a Single Disturbance: